Gabriel Stiritz

 Most law firms still manage referrals on spreadsheets—no visibility into case outcomes, no partner performance data, no systematic placement decisions.
 At Sanford Law Firm, we were leaving seven figures on the table from referral relationships we couldn't track.

-So I built Lexamica.
+So I built Lexamica—the largest attorney referral and co-counsel platform in the US.
 We're replacing relationship-based referrals with infrastructure that treats them as measurable business operations.

 What I'm Building